8 Tips to Help Eliminate Debt Starting Now

 There are many ways to earn extra money that may help you eliminate your debt more quickly.
 Once you’re out of debt, you may have stumbled across your favorite new way to build your savings.

 Working with a credit counselor to get out of debt is not a short-term plan.
-The terms that your agency negotiates on your behalf will typically result in payments over a period from three to five years.
+The terms an agency negotiates on your behalf will typically result in payments over a period from three to five years.
 Of course, you can always work to make extra payments and get out of debt even faster.

 Working your way out of debt can be stressful.
 Try these tips to help you get out of debt more quickly and get your family back on the road to a bright financial future.